 348. The Western Impact on Modern Japan (3) explores the three ways Japan has become an empire during the past two centuries: through the restoration of imperial rule in the nineteenth century, through its imperialist expansion in Asia during the early twentieth century, and through its emergence as a global economic power in the post-War order.
 To understand these developments, one must examine the interplay between the internal dynamics of change in Japanese society, culture, and politics, on the one hand, and the impact of the West on Japan during these formative events.
 This will mean addressing how indigenous changes in Tokugawa, Japan interacted with pressure of Western Imperialism to cause the imperial restoration and reforms as well as the relationship between Japan’s imperial expansion and imperial rule at home.

-350. Latin American History to 1810 (3) examines the process of encounter between the Old and New Worlds.
+350. Colonial Latin American (3) examines the process of encounter between the Old and New Worlds.
 It focuses initially on Pre-Columbian and Iberian societies prior to 1492 and it examines the social, political, cultural and economic impact of Spanish and Portuguese colonizations in South America.
 It devotes particular emphasis to countries such as Mexico, Peru and Argentina from the colonial to the national periods.

 353. History of Mexico, Pre-Columbian to Present (3) traces the history of this important Latin American country from its Pre-Columbian era to the present.
 It focuses on the merging of both native groups such as the Aztecs and the Mayas with the Spanish colonizers, forming a unique society in the New World.
 Mexico’s distinctive historical phases, from colonization to independence, will also be closely examined to deepen the understanding of the 1910 Revolution and its course throughout the twentieth century.